isbrycee/GEM/README.md

 </tbody></table>

-The download link of S-GSD-5x is blow here:
+The download link of S-GSD-5x is blow here, it be divided into three parts:

 Part1: https://pan.baidu.com/s/1CL0x8s1LXdIIoOjcr5wirw?pwd=2ff4